solana-labs/solana/docs/src/apps/backwards-compatibility.md

 #### Local cluster scripts and Docker images

-Breaking changes will be limited to `MINOR` version updates. `PATCH` updates should always be backwards compatible.
+Breaking changes will be limited to `MAJOR` version updates. `MINOR` and `PATCH` updates should always be backwards compatible.

 ### Exceptions

 #### Web3 JavaScript SDK

-The Web3.JS SDK follows semantic versioning specifications and is shipped separately from Solana software releases.
+The Web3.JS SDK also follows semantic versioning specifications but is shipped separately from Solana software releases.

 #### Attack Vectors